Layto888/Password-meter-py/README.md

 * Disclaimer:

 This application is designed to assess the strength of password strings.
-The instantaneous visual feedback provides the user a means to improve the strength of their passwords, with a hard focus on breaking the typical bad habits of faulty password formulation.
+And provides the user a means to improvethe strength of their passwords, with a hard focus on breaking the typical bad habits of faulty password formulation.

 Since no official weighting system exists, we created our own formulas to assess the overall strength of a given password.